azadwasan/neuralnetwork/docs/easyNN/LinearRegression.md

 	return sum;
 }
 ```
 Notice that the feature vector is one element shorter than the parameter vector.
 We begin the sum with parameters[0], representing $\theta_0$.
 In the loop, we remember to add one to the index for the parameters vector to align with the matching parameter value.
-LinearRegression::evaluate only signifies that evaluate is a method belonding to LinearRegression class.

 This implementation can easily be simplified further by using standard library method std::inner_product() as follows